God’s love always amazes me. With all the promises in the Bible, it shouldn’t, but it does. He’s amazed me again.

 Glenn went to Pittsburgh for Renee’s graduation (the doctor told me to stay home).
 One of the ceremonies would be webcast, so I could still be part of her graduation.
 When the time came, I turned on the computer and…we had no internet.

 I fell apart.
 The things I said and thought about God were awful.
 If it were me, I would have struck me dead right then!
 Glenn kept calling me on his cell phone and holding it up so I could listen to parts of the ceremonies, but that only made me more frustrated.

-It was when I started asking God how He could be so cruel—why would He let me know of a webcast and then not let me see it—that I realized what I’d been saying.
+It was when I started asking God how He could be so cruel, why would He let me know of a webcast and then not let me see it?
+Then I realized what I’d been saying.
 God is never cruel.
 Someone else is.

 I spent the rest of the day asking for forgiveness.
 I didn’t go to sleep that night until I went to God again, consciously holding Jesus’ hand.

 Wondering where God’s love comes in?
 When Glenn got home, he was checking out some things on that new phone of his and he found a video file.
 He hadn’t taken any video—he hadn’t even read those directions yet.